Guest Post by Brett Bzdafka, BoxCast

 TEN: Streaming is Easy

 Ministry is busy and so streaming has to be easy for churches, plain and simple.
 Our solution requires only 20 minutes of initial training and about 5 minutes a week of stream management.
+We’ll help you take the presentation you built inside of your worship software and share your messages in a fast and concise way.
 If only everything else in your church was this easy!

 NINE: Streaming Fosters Growth